elixirschool/elixirschool/_posts/2018-08-02-functional-web-dev-elixir-otp-phoenix-review.md

 This book is quite small at only 214 pages, a tutorial covering the development of a game from the beginning to the end, explaining step by step what we are doing and the technology included.

 The focus of the book on building a game had me quite interested so I purchased it while still in early beta.
-This is a standard 2-player game of Battleship with a 10x10 board for each player.
-Based on the material provided, you could totally rework this as an exercise and build a handful of other board games.
+This is a standard 2-player position guessing game called Islands (it looks like Battleship).
+Each player sets up a handful of islands on their boards, and then starts guessing on the opponent island coordinates.
+When all islands are found, the game ends.

-If took the time to watch the author's video above, you have an idea of what to expect in the book.
+If you took the time to watch the author's video above, you have an idea of what to expect in the book.
 Something that might surprise many readers: **Phoenix is not your application**, it's simply a presentation layer for our underlying logic.
 In this book Lance attempts to help readers understand how to properly develop an application from the ground up starting with our business logic and growing from there.
 Data persistance and UI are details that come later, as they become necessary to support features.